What is Attendance Allowance?

 - If you take out a 12-week property disregard, Attendance Allowance payments will stop after 28 days, but they can be resumed once the 12-week disregard has ended.

-Attendance Allowance shouldn’t be affected if you’re temporarily away from home.
-For example, if you go into hospital or a care home for less than four weeks, go abroad for less than 13 weeks, or go abroad for less than 26 weeks to get medical treatment.
+- Attendance Allowance shouldn’t be affected if you’re temporarily away from home.
+For example, if you go into hospital or a care home for less than four weeks or go abroad for less than 13 weeks (or less than 26 weeks if it's to get medical treatment).

 What happens to Attendance Allowance if you move into a care home?

 If you move into a care home, you can keep getting Attendance Allowance if you’re completely self-funding, but if you get any local authority funding, the allowance will stop after 28 days.
 The allowance will also stop if you receive NHS Continuing Healthcare, but it will continue to be paid if you get NHS-funded Nursing Care and no other financial support from the state.